- Location: Gaborone, Botswana

 Diet and Nutrition

 As the cornerstone of Baylor’s pioneering adolescent support services for HIV-positive youth, Teen Club continues to unite our teen patients.
-Every month, approximately 110 teenagers congregate at the COE in Gaborone, as well as an additional 112 at our 6 satellite sites around the country.
+Every month, approximately 110 teenagers congregate at the COE in Gaborone, as well as an additional 112 at our six satellite sites around the country.
 Together, they build support networks and develop life skills to prepare for a healthy and productive adulthood.
 In addition to covering HIV-related topics such as medication adherence, stigma and disclosure, Teen Club has developed teen-oriented activities that focus on financial literacy, budgeting, and career preparation.

-Annual week-long residential camps are provided to our patients in partnership with SeriousFun.
+Our annual week-long residential camps are provided to our patients in partnership with SeriousFun.

-Since the introduction of the supplemental tutoring programme in 2010, 188 students have been enrolled and 111 tutors (mostly volunteers from the University of Botswana) have generously dedicated their time to supporting our patients with their academic studies.
+Since the introduction of the supplemental tutoring program in 2010, 188 students have been enrolled and 111 tutors (mostly volunteers from the University of Botswana) have generously dedicated their time to supporting our patients with their academic studies.